 Instructions

-- Preheat oven to 425F and grease a 12-cup muffin pan (or line it with muffin liners).
+- Preheat oven to 425F and grease a 12-cup muffin pan or line it with paper muffin liners.

-- In a large bowl, combine the flour, pumpkin spice, baking soda and salt.
+- In a medium-sized bowl, combine the flour, pumpkin spice, baking soda and salt.

-- Add the wet mixture to the dry ingredients and stir until just combined.
+- Add the dry ingredients to the wet mixture and stir until just combined.
 Be careful not to over mix.

-- Evenly divide the batter into the muffin pan.
-Each cup should be almost filled to the top.
+- Evenly divide the batter into the prepared muffin pan.
+Each cavity should be almost filled.
+Top with remaining chocolate chips.

 - Bake for 15-17 minutes, or until a toothpick inserted into a muffin comes out clean.